 MySQL database credentials

-The password for the web server will be in a file named after the database you requested; it will contain the following information:
+The password for the web server will be in a file named after the database you requested and will be stored in a directory under the home directory of the web site (i.e. in the example above this would be

 - database name